Skip to main content

 What can happen if I dispose of FOG down my kitchen sink?

-- Grease makes its way into city sanitary sewer pipes when oil, butter, shortening, food scraps, and even sauces are washed down the kitchen.
+• Grease makes its way into city sanitary sewer pipes when oil, butter, shortening, food scraps, and even sauces are washed down the kitchen sink.

 What can I do to help the problem?

-- Avoid pouring FOG and food scraps down the kitchen sink.
-Instead, pour the grease into a sealable container, freeze and dispose in the trash when the container is full.
-Large amounts of cooking oil and grease can be recycled.
-Click here for MCSD's authorized drop-off sites.
+• Avoid pouring FOG and food scraps down the kitchen sink.
+Instead, pour the grease into a sealable container, freeze and dispose in the organics bin when the container is full.

-- Before putting your dirty dishes in the sink, wipe off excess grease with a paper towel and throw the paper towel in the trash.
+• Before putting your dirty dishes in the sink, wipe off excess grease with a paper towel and throw the paper towel in the organics bin.

 - prevents grease buildups from blocking sewer lines